Welcome to the Starfish Room!

 Our topic for this half term is

-The children will be continuing to name and explore colours.
+The children will be listening to the story and joining in with repeated refrains.

 In the Starfish Room, much of our learning is based on children's interests and we work alongside them whilst they play in order to develop their skills, knowledge and understanding.
 The resources and experiences available to them cover all seven areas of learning and development although we focus more on the Prime Areas of Learning as these are the foundations on which all other learning is based.